TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-4.md

     Beneficiary WalletAPI ->> Originating Agent: Authorize [settlementAddress]
 ```

 The above flow demonstrates the power of multiple agents collaborating around authorizing a transaction.
-Both the Beneficiary Agent and WalletAPI maintain their own risk profiles and can independently authorize the transaction.
-In most cases the Wallet API will defer to their customer the Beneficiary Agent, and can use the signal that their customer Authorizes it to Authorize it and present the `settlementAddress` to the originating agent.
+The Beneficiary Agent and WalletAPI maintain their risk profiles and can independently authorize the transaction.
+In most cases, the Wallet API will defer to their customer, the Beneficiary Agent, and can use the signal that their customer Authorizes it to Authorize it and present the `settlementAddress` to the originating agent.

 ### Settle